Your buying guide for the best budget laptops in 2018

-Ideally go for a Core i5 processor, but an i3 is a good compromise if everything else in the laptop is to your liking.
+Ideally go for a Core i5 processor, but an i3 is a good compromise if everything else in the laptop is to your liking and you're only doing basic tasks.
 We run various benchmarks on every laptop so be sure to read the full review to see the results and what they mean for daily use.

 Storage and memory